This virtual book tour is presented by Bewitching Book Tours.

 Welcome to The Wormhole and my stop on the tour.

-It is my pleasure to feature Kate Baray and Lost Library.
+It is my pleasure to feature J.A.
+Garland and Dysus Dreamer.

 ?
 When did you first realize you wanted to be a writer?